phsilveira/cs_automation_app/README.md

 - `data` (Array):
   - The first element is the input message (String).
   - The second element is an array of history messages (Array of Arrays of Strings).
+  - The third element is the name of the brand (String).

 - `fn_index` (Integer):
   - Index of a specific function (Integer).